alansill/omnia/docs/source/Roles/Telemetry/Visualizations/index.rst

 Acquiring telemetry data for iDRAC and Omnia
 +++++++++++++++++++++++++++++++++++++++++++++

-Using `Texas Technical University data visualization lab <https://idatavisualizationlab.github.io/HPCC>`_, data polled from iDRAC and Slurm can be processed to generate live graphs.
+Using tools originally developed by `Texas Tech University's iDVL data visualization lab <https://idatavisualizationlab.github.io/HPCC>`_, data polled from iDRAC and Slurm can be processed to generate live graphs.
 These Graphs can be accessed on the Grafana UI.

 Once ``provision.yml`` is executed and Grafana is set up, use ``telemetry.yml`` to initiate the Graphs.
 Data polled via Slurm and iDRAC is streamed into internal databases.
 This data is processed to create parallel coordinate graphs.